ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/thesis.md

 ### Algorithm or Data Bias

 One of the main ethical complications that arose during the course of this research were the question of whether there was a bias in the algorithm or data collection process.
-As the algorithm that will be used to train the machine learning model has not been established yet, this section will be incomplete until more information can be added about the ethical implications of the chosen algorithms.
-However, in regard to the question of data bias, all three subgroups are directly affected.
+In regard to the question of data bias, all three subgroups are directly affected.
 As every dataset is determined to always have some sort of bias, whether that is through the collection or the distribution of the data, then this was the case of determining which dataset contained the *least* amount of bias.
-This is important to the three subgroups, as all of their information will be used to during the analysis of the movie data.
+This is important to the three subgroups, as all of their information are used to during the analysis of the movie data.
 Therefore, any skewed results as a result of data bias would indirectly reflect badly on the people mentioned in the data, and not on the source of the data itself.
-To combat this, this research will only occupy movie data that is obtained from reputable sources and/or third-party data collection sources.
+To combat this, this research only occupies movie data that is obtained from reputable sources and/or third-party data collection sources.
 This is evident in the way that the chosen movie data was obtained, where the Opus Data data collection company provided this research with datasets about the movie production sales and personnel.
 Opus Data, a database management system, is the host for the datasets collected by the website *The Numbers*, "a free resource for industry professionals, the investment community, and movie fans to track business information on movies", with their site being "the largest freely-available database of movie business information on the web" [@the_numbers].
 Kaggle, a subsidiary of Google LLC, provided the streaming data for Netflix, Hulu, Disney+, and Amazon Prime by web scraping the information directly from their respective websites.
 Since Kaggle is a platform for the community of data scientists to share and view different data, then this source has the advantage of being constantly peer-reviewed through the use of upvotes and downvotes.
 The chosen datasets are the more 'popular' data available and contained a large ratio of upvotes to downvotes, as well as numerous shares and downloads.
 Statista, "a leading provider of market and consumer data" was used to get information on the demographics of users that contributed to the movie sales/revenue.
 This is one of the more reliable statistics website, as "over 1,100 visionaries, experts and doers continuously reinvent Statista, thereby constantly developing successful new products and business models" [@statista].
 As all of these sources are constantly updated, heavily peer-reviewed, and contain a low risk of data bias, then they would mitigate any ethical complications that would arise from data bias.

 # Related work

-This section will explore the literature behind what components of the movie industry influence the revenue that movies generate at the box office and on streaming platforms.
-More specifically, whether actors, reviews, production budget, and the digitization of movies will affect the overall success of a movie.
+This section explores the literature behind what components of the movie industry influence the revenue that movies generate at the box office and on streaming platforms.
+More specifically, whether actors, reviews, production budget, and the digitization of movies affects the overall success of a movie.
 With the rise of streaming platforms and the production of multi-celebrity featured appearances in film, this type of analysis is an important area of study towards the economics of the movie industry.
-This analysis will also help to determine what data proponents will be focused on during the methodology section of this paper.
+This analysis also helps to determine what data proponents are focused on during the methodology section of this paper.

 ### The Power of Stars: Do Star Actors Drive the Success of Movies?

 In [@elberse]'s paper, they research the question of whether the involvement of stars is critical to the success of motion pictures.
 That notion appears to be the driving force behind movie studios, which frequently award performers multimillion dollar salaries.
 Using an event analysis that examines the effects of more than 1200 casting announcements on trading behavior in a simulated and actual stock market environment comprised of actors/actresses, this research provides insight into the returns on this investment [@elberse].
 The author reinforces the concept that the presence of stars influences the earnings of films outside of the theater and also offers insight into the size of this effect.
 Stars, for the purposes of this paper, is defined as an individual who has a proven trackhood of participation in movies with an abnormally large amount of revenue.
 For instance, according to the projections, stars generate $3 million in theatrical income on average.
 The author additionally looks at the factors that affect the magnitude of stars in a cross-sectional examination of the group dynamics literature.
-The author demonstrates that with a stronger cast, among other factors, a newly hired celebrity with either a history of box office triumphs or a good creative reputation will have a greater impact.
+The author demonstrates that with a stronger cast, among other factors, a newly hired celebrity with either a history of box office triumphs or a good creative reputation has a greater impact.
 Finally the author does not discover that the production value of movie firms that release the movies increases when stars are involved, therefore there is insufficient evidence to draw the conclusion that stars add more value than they capture.
 The author addresses the movie industry's managers' ramifications.

 In [@elberse]'s paper, the main data that is used in their research comes from the HSX.
 The HSX, an online market simulation that focuses on the film business, is the main source of data.
 It had about 500,000 registered users ("traders") as of January 2005, a frequent trader group of over 80,000 accounts, and about 19,500 daily unique log-ins.
 By strategically exchanging MovieStocks and StarBonds, among other things, new users can boost the value of their portfolio after receiving 2 million "Hollywood dollars" (abbreviated as "H$2 million").
 Although the trading community is fairly diverse, the most active traders are typically avid users and early adopters of entertainment products, particularly for movies.
 All casting announcements that appeared in the HSX Market Recap report between November 2001 and January 2005 make up the sampling frame for this study.
 Five notifications that mentioned the same Movie- Stock and appeared within two weeks of one another were disregarded in order to avoid difficulties with the event study methodology, leaving a total of 1258 announcements.
 Together, they cover 602 stars from 496 films. [@elberse] considered each of the actors and actresses listed on the StarBond market to be a "star" for the purposes of this study, as they stand out from the multitudes of dreamers without a profession in film thanks to their presence on the StarBond market.